rydmike/theme_demo/README.md

 The themes and buttons looks all different when the key-value DB implementation is switched.
 That is because different theme settings defined with **FlexColorScheme** had been configured using the different key-value DB implementations.
 When we switch implementation, the settings persisted in that implementation is loaded and the theme changes to it.

 That's it for being able to switch in different key-value DB implementation using only **Riverpod**.
-Perhaps there is a better way, but this worked and that was the aim of the demo.
-How useful this is depends
+Perhaps there is a better way, but this worked and that was the aim of this part of the demo.
+How useful it is depends on what you use it for.

-## Key-Value DB Design Requirements
+## Key-Value Persistence

-One of the goals with the design of the key-value persistence model was that each settings value should be saved with its own string `key`.
-When you change any setting, only the value for this key is persisted.
-This is done for storage efficiency.
+One of the goals with the design of the used key-value persistence model was that each settings value should be saved with its own string `key`.
+When you change a setting, only the value for this key is persisted.
+This is done for storage efficiency and for speed when modifying theme settings interactively.

 We could also serialize a big settings class with all the properties to a JSON and save the entire JSON with just one key.
-Then we would be writing the entire large JSON file to the key-value DB every time a value is changed.
+We would then be writing the entire "large" JSON file to the key-value DB every time a single settings value is changed.
 This was not desired.

-We also did not want to use
+We also did not want to use `select` filter

-When the app starts, it set the state for each setting by checking if the key exist in the DB, reads it and uses hard coded defaults for each setting if
+When the app starts, it sets the state for each settings value by checking if its key exists in the key-value DB.
+If it exists, then this previously persisted value is used as start value.
+If the key did not exist, then a hard coded const default value for the settings value in question is used.

 ### Screenshots